JacobBundgaardKnudsen/Plagiarism/README.txt

 Within the script the length of shingles, number of Minhashes and number of buckets can be changed.

 python PlagiarismDetection.py "suspicious document.txt"

+Other text documents can be found in "testDocuments